snowplow-archive/symfony2-paypal-ipn/README.md

 ### 4. Setup routing (suggested fourth step)

-To tell the Symfony2 routing system where to find one of our sample controllers, first open up the following file:
+To tell Symfony's routing system where to find one of our sample controllers, first open up the following file:

     {{YOUR SYMFONY APP}}/app/config/routing.yml

+#### To send order confirmations with Twig

 Then, assuming you want to send order confirmation emails using Twig, add in this controller: